 The literature, finally, executes.

 Public research is a body of claims.
 Most of those claims are never tested.
 Research Radar treats every claim as a build goal — and executes it.
+The output is what you see on the index: real code, real tests, real verdicts, permanently attested.

 The problem